Interest-Only Offset Mortgages Explained

 Get matched with an interest-only offset mortgage expert

-As this is a niche area of the mortgage market, not every broker has the expertise to advise you on it.
-You will need to speak to someone who understands both offset mortgages and interest-only mortgages.
-If you’re looking into these mortgages because of your unusual income pattern, you’ll need someone who can understand the nuances of it.
+As this is a niche area of the mortgage market, not every broker has the expertise to advise you.
+You must speak to someone who understands both offset and interest-only mortgages.
+If you’re looking into these mortgages because of your unusual income pattern, you’ll need someone who can understand its nuances.

 We work with hundreds of brokers and offer a matching service to help people find the specialist best suited to their precise needs.
 You can use this service for free to set up an initial, no-obligation chat with a broker who specialises in interest-only offset mortgages.